 Sen. Blackburn is a congregant of Christ Presbyterian Church in Nashville, TN.
+Christ Presbyterian is listed as her house of worship on her official Senate biography.
 She has claimed that she has been "attacked for being a woman of faith."
 On March 23, 2020, Sen. Blackburn used the phrase "Chinese Coronavirus" in a tweet, during a week when Stop AAPI Hate counted 650 reported incidents of anti-Asian discrimination.
 A study published in Health Journal and Behavior found that the 800+% increase in conservative media's use of terms like "Chinese Coronavirus" reversed 13 years of declining bias, amongst non-Asian respondents, against Asian Americans.

 On May 4, 2020, Sen. Blackburn introduced the “Stop China-Originated Viral Infectious Diseases (COVID) Act.”
 This bill, like those proposed by Rep. Crenshaw and Sens.
 Cotton, Hawley, and McSally (see below), attributes financial and legal culpability to China for COVID-19’s spread in the United States.
 On May 27, 2020, Sen. Blackburn also sponsored the SECURE CAMPUS Act, which would bar Chinese nationals from enrolling in STEM-related American graduate programs.
 On July 20, 2020, Sen. Blackburn co-sponsored Sen. Martha McSally's "Civil Justice For Victims of COVID Act," which would allow American citizens to sue China in federal court for spreading the coronavirus.
 On July 23, 2020, Sen. Blackburn accused China of "murdering over 100,000 Americans and spreading the Chinese Virus."